This is a test message to test the length of the message box.

 Creating data types at runtime and in coding?
 Now it's no problem with inline declarations.

 How many programs have you seen so far the first time you have looked into foreign code?
 You've probably stumbled across many lines of variable definitions at the beginning of every program, form or method.
-Before the actual bussiness logic began, you have to list all data definitions for all variables.
+Before the actual business logic began, you have to list all data definitions for all variables.

 Fortunately, there were the first major adjustments and the command DATA was once properly revised and implemented ABAP typical.

-Data definitionen - OLD
+Data definition - OLD

 How were variables defined until today, a short example: